 If the Foundation identifies outdated information it reserves the right to remove your membership.

+a.
 You agree that the Foundation can revoke your membership of TrustLaw if you do not make use of your membership for a prolonged period of time or if you are unresponsive or uncooperative in your dealings with the Foundation or other Members.

 8. TRUSTLAW LEGAL PRO BONO ASSISTANCE REQUEST PROCESS:

 a.
 The Pro Bono Client will fill in a Request for Legal Assistance.

 b.
 The Foundation will review the Request for Legal Assistance and post it on the TrustLaw Members Web Portal, in its sole discretion, taking into consideration the Project Criteria.
 Each Project will have a Deadline for Responses.
 Pro Bono Clients agree not to look for a lawyer via any other route until at least four weeks after the date the Project is posted on the TrustLaw Members Web Portal, and only having notified in advance the Foundation of the intention to do so.

 c.
 Legal Members can submit a Response for a Project via the TrustLaw Members Web Portal.
 All legal advice provided by a Legal Member on a Project will be provided pro bono.
 Pro Bono Clients are responsible for the payment of any government fees or registration costs associated with the Project, for example, the costs to register a company or file a trade mark application.
 Legal Members are responsible for ensuring that they are suitably qualified and meet all other professional requirements and standards in the relevant jurisdiction and have suitable professional experience to advise on the particular Project.